 The room was filled with new faces from across the country, but it was also filled with learners who had attended our SparkHouse convening last November.
 There were 14 learners out of the 70 attendees, and the perspective and energy they brought to the room was unmatchable.
-One of our past writers, Anya Smith-Roman, was in attendance and was gracious enough to share her experience of the training, so our readers could take a closer look at the type of impact the training makes on these pioneers.
+One of our past writers, Anya Smith-Roman, was in attendance and was gracious enough to share her experience of the training, so our readers could take a closer look at the type of impact the training makes on these leaders.
 A modified version of the following originally appeared in a blog post by Anya: “Community of Learners”

 by Anya Smith-Roman

 It’s always such a relief to meet with learners from around the nation who really see, and have experienced, the world of possibility that lies in the future of education.
-In the second week of the new year, I had the immense joy of attending the Pioneer Lab Training hosted by Education Reimagined right in my own backyard—Atlanta, GA.
+In the second week of the new year, I had the immense joy of attending the Learning Lab Training hosted by Education Reimagined right in my own backyard—Atlanta, GA.
 I was blown away by the people in attendance.
 So much so that I needed to take a full day to reflect before writing about the experience.

-In my own words, Pioneer Lab is a gathering of learners (of all ages) from learner-centered environments that come together for inquiry sessions around major components of the education transformation movement.
+In my own words, Learning Lab is a gathering of learners (of all ages) from learner-centered environments that come together for inquiry sessions around major components of the education transformation movement.
 What I attended this past week was the training for this lab.
 The purpose of the training is to prepare learners for the Lab itself by establishing a common understanding of language to use within the learner-centered community.

 Having common language is really important for a movement because if I tell you “x” is a dog and another person tells you “x” is a giraffe, then you will end up just being confused as to what “x” really means.
 In the world of education transformation, these misrepresentations are everywhere, so the learner-centered community has created a lexicon which distinguishes key elements of a learner-centered environment.